rehierl/node-tree-outliner/88-todos.md

 can be seen to be context-dependent (i.e. inconsistent) -

 **TODO**
-the algorithm can in principle start at any node - the root node must be treated as a type-1 sectioning node - any node can therefore be understood to have an outline - issue header element in combination with the reuse of heading content -
+an algorithm can in principle start at any node - the root node must be treated as a type-1 sectioning node - any node can be understood to have an outline - issue header element in combination with reusing heading content - i.e. a 1st header element can not always be recognized to be with regards to a presequent (possibly not within the corresponding subtree) type-1 sectioning node - this might not be the case with a title element

 **TODO**
 describe multistep transformations -